 Mission and History

-Today Bill and his wife Jill live in Siem Reap overseeing the work of the work of the LMRF.
+Today, Bill and Jill live in Siem Reap overseeing the work of the LMRF.
 Bill is also the International Project Manager for CSHD and the Project Manager for the Cambodia Landmine Museum.
 Jill runs the English language program at the Museum Relief Center and manages the volunteer program.